apache/hudi/website/docs/sql_dml.md

 There are two kinds of `INSERT` clauses:
 1. `INSERT *` clauses require that the source table has the same columns as those in the target table.
 2. `INSERT (column1 [, column2 ...])
 VALUES (value1 [, value2 ...])` clauses do not require to specify all the columns of the target table.
 For unspecified target columns, insert the `NULL` value.
+3. Partial update is not yet supported in the following cases:
+   i.
+When the target table is a bootstrapped table. ii.
+When virtual keys is enabled. iii.
+When schema on read is enabled. iv.
+When there is an enum field in the source data.
 :::

 Examples below